Kotey538/fast_robots.github.io/docs/pages/lab2.md

 <br>

 ## Task 2: Accelerometer
 This task primarily involved obtaining pitch and roll values using an accelerometer.
-Since an accelerometer measures translational acceleration, it was necessary to apply geometric equations to convert this data into the corresponding rotational values for pitch $\theta$ and roll $\phi$.
+Since an accelerometer measures translational acceleration, it was necessary to apply geometric equations to convert this data into the corresponding rotational values for pitch and roll.

 <div style="display: flex; justify-content: center;">
   <img src="../images/lab2/Pitch_A.png" alt="Pitch" width="45%">